-Our GPs can write you a prescription for antibiotics that you can pick up from your nearest pharmacy.
-They’ll help you choose the best antibiotic for your illness and explain how to take your medication and how long you’ll need to take it for.
+If suitable, our GPs can write you a prescription for antibiotics that you can pick up from your nearest pharmacy.
+They’ll prescribe the most suitable antibiotic for your illness and explain how to take your medication and how long you’ll need to take it for.

 First discovered in 1928, antibiotics revolutionised the way we treat infectious diseases.

 They work by disrupting the bacteria, preventing it from repairing itself and growing new cells.

 Most antibiotics prescribed by doctors are known as 'broad spectrum' - which means they're effective against a wide range of bacteria.

 However, there's also a variety of 'narrow spectrum' antibiotics that are used to tackle specific types of bacteria.